Things were slow earlier today, as I sat behind the reference desk at the Whitworth library.

 The frizby landed about 10 feet from me.
 By the time I retrieved the frisbee and swam back to the bee, Susanna had arrived on the scene.
 Using the upturned frisbee, we managed to scoop up the insect and secure him in it.
 The upside down frisbee made a perfect raft for the little fellow, who by now had worked himself up into a fit of indignation.

-Susanna and I began the journey to shore, alternating between swimming and pushing our make-shift boat carrying it’s solitary passenger.
-By the time we came close enough to the shore to stand up, we began carefully to pour the excess water out of the upturned Frisbee, hoping this would give the bumble bee a chance to dry.
+Susanna and I began the journey to shore, alternating between swimming and pushing our make-shift boat that carried its solitary passenger.
+By the time we came close enough to the shore to stand up, we began carefully to pour the excess water out of the upturned frisbee, hoping this would give the bumble bee a chance to dry.
 With the water removed, the bee’s wings dried remarkably fast.
 After about ten seconds, he suddenly took off, flying almost vertically above us.
 The three of us stood and watched until the bumble bee was a mere speck in the evening sky.

 “It is so satisfying to help the bumble bee flourish according to his nature!”
 I exclaimed to Timothy and Susanna.